genderkit/genderkit/_articles/metoidioplasty.md

 ---

 {% capture warn %}
 Metoidioplasty is a complex surgical procedure with significant risks that you must understand before it is carried out.
-Complications are common in this operation, particularly problems with urinating which may require surgical correction, including urethral strictures and fistulae (urethra closing up so you cannot urinate) {% cite frey2017update -l 732 %}.
+Complications are common in this operation, particularly problems with urinating which may require surgical correction, including urethral strictures and fistulas (urethra closing up so you cannot urinate) {% cite frey2017update -l 732 %}.
 {% endcapture %}
 {% include warning warning=warn %}

 An alternative to metoidioplasty is [phalloplasty]({{ site.baseurl }}{% link _articles/phalloplasty.md %}), surgery to create a penis.
 Phalloplasty usually creates an average sized penis, compared to the much smaller (5-7cm length) results of metoidioplasty.
-However, as metiodioplasty uses only clitoral tissue, it will usually provide an organ with good erogenous sensation which can become erect without the use of prostheses.
+However, as metoidioplasty uses only clitoral tissue, it will usually provide an organ with good erogenous sensation which can become erect without the use of prostheses.
 Metoidioplasty also often requires less surgeries, less time in hospital, and less scarring.

 In a metoidioplasty, the clitoris is detached from the labia and the ligaments which hold the clitoris are cut.
 This causes the clitoris to move lower down.